 Even though you work irregular hours, it is possible for you to take control of your sleep to make irregular shifts compatible with regular sleep.
 Employers and managers who set the schedule can also make a few changes to help their employees avoiding sleep problems due to their ever-changing work schedule.

 According to the UCLA Sleep Disorder Center

 , managers can help their employees by rotating shifts with the clock, rather than against the clock.
 So, if you are scheduling an employee for a morning shift, don’t rotate their shifts directly to an evening or night shift, but rotate the schedule one shift ahead.
 So, go from morning shift, day shift, evening shift, and night shift.
 Not morning shift, night shift, day shift, and then back to the evening shift.
 We know it’s not always going to be possible to shift the schedule at regular intervals, but the more you can keep the rotating on a regular schedule, the easier it will be for your employees to adjust to a rotating schedule.

 We’ve all heard of type A and type B people, just like we’ve heard of early birds and night owls.
 If you love working early mornings, or you love being up late at night, tell your manager.
 Maybe you can work more of the shifts that correlate to your personality.

-The Dreampad can help you fall asleep quickly and stay asleep so that you can overcome the difficulties of a changing work schedule.
+Dreampad products can help you fall asleep quickly and stay asleep so that you can overcome the difficulties of a changing work schedule.